stanfill/rotationsC/README.md

 #### Major Changes -
 * The function `discord` has been added, which computes a measure of discord for random rotations
+* The previously proposed extrinsic measure of discord is included as well as the novel intrinsic measure

 #### Minor Changes -